-7.10 As can be seen from the extract of the Active Travel Wales Plan, the site is well connected to active travel routes.
-There is an opportunity to improve the connections through the POS and incorporate the paths and cycle routes to this standard when configurating the coach parking.
+7.9 As can be seen from the extract of Wrexham's Active Travel Route Map in Figure 7.1, the site is well connected to active travel routes.
+There is an opportunity to improve the connections through the open space for use by the public and incorporate the paths and cycle routes to this standard when configurating the coach parking.

-Figure 7.1 Extract of Active Travel Mapping
+Figure 7.1 Extract of Active Travel Route Map

-Figure 7.2 Extract of Active Travel legend
+Figure 7.2 Extract of Active Travel Route Map Legend

-7.11 As identified in Figure 7.3, the application site is located in close proximity to several bus stops, with the closest being along Chester Road.
+7.10 As identified in Figure 7.3, the application site is located in close proximity to several bus stops, with the closest being along Chester Road.
 These buses provide links on services 1 and 35 between Wrexham Bus Station and Chester Railway Station.
 Both provide onward links to other locations via rail and bus (Wrexham and Chester Stations), including coach services.
 Services on this bus stop are regular and throughout the day (circa every 15 minutes) from 05:45 -23:30.